xak2000/nomad/website/source/docs/configuration/client.html.md

 ### `options` Parameters

 ~> Note: client configuration options for drivers will soon be deprecated.
-See the [plugin stanza][plugin-stanza] documentation for more information.
+See the [plugin block][plugin-block] documentation for more information.

 The following is not an exhaustive list of options for only the Nomad client.
 To find the options supported by each individual Nomad driver, please